jgilfoil/cluster-infra/README.md

 This repo conatins bootstrapping setup for my home infrastructure.

 ## How to Use
-The VagrantFile contains configuration for a "control" vm that is meant to be used as the workstation execution environment for deploying, configuring and administoring the cluster with tools like k3sup, kubectl, etc. I do this because I work on Windows with some constraints around my workstation environment.
+The VagrantFile contains configuration for a "control" vm that is meant to be used as the workstation execution environment for deploying, configuring and administering the cluster with tools like k3sup, kubectl, etc. I do this because I work on Windows with some constraints around my workstation environment.
 Eventually i'll move this into a container and WSL2 or something.

 ## Deploying OS on Nodes
 Currently a manual process.